Pricing: Experience curve pricing

-Experience curve pricing occurs when a manufacturer prices a product or service at a low rate in order to obtain volume and with the expectation that the cost of production will decrease with the acquisition of manufacturing experience.
-This approach which is often used in the pricing of high technology products and services, is based on the insight that manufacturers learn to trim production costs over time in a phenomenon known as experience effects.
+Experience curve pricing occurs when a manufacturer prices a product or service at a low rate in order to obtain high volume, with the expectation that the cost of production will decrease with the acquisition of manufacturing experience.
+This approach, which is often used in the pricing of high technology products and services, is based on the insight that manufacturers learn to trim production costs over time in a phenomenon known as experience effects.

 Geographic pricing

 Geographic pricing occurs when different prices are charged in different geographic markets for an identical product.
-For example, publishers often make text-books available at lower prices in Asian countries because average wages tend to be lower with implications for the customer's ability to pay.
+For example, publishers often make textbooks available at lower prices in Asian countries because average wages tend to be lower with implications for the customer's ability to pay.
 In other cases, geographic variations in prices may reflect the different costs of distribution and servicing certain markets.

 Guaranteed pricing

 Guaranteed pricing is a variant of contingency pricing.
 It refers to the practice of including an undertaking or promise that certain results or outcomes will be achieved.
 For instance, some business consultants undertake to improve productivity or profitability by 10%.
 In the event that the result is not achieved, the client does not pay for the service.